kumina/openvpn_exporter/README.md

     	Address to listen on for web interface and telemetry. (default ":9176") -web.telemetry-path string
-    	Path under which to expose metrics. (default "/metrics")
+    	Path under which to expose metrics. (default "/metrics") -ignore.individuals bool
+        If ignoring metrics for individuals (default false)
 ```

 E.g: